 But… none of these—setting boundaries, being present, saying no…—require much learning!
 Actually, they mostly require unlearning: unlearning the insecurities that stand in the way of these natural capacities.

 Relaxation, love, self-acceptance, happiness, flow… all of these are effortless defaults that get papered over by learned tensions.
-Unlearning, then, requires integrating these incentives so you don’t have to be so tense anymore.1
+You don’t learn how to do them.
+You unlearn the tensions that obstruct their natural flow.

-In some cases, people can literally forget they ever had the issue.
-I see this with clients: it is often necessary to remind them what they used to feel insecure about, lest they think no progress has happened at all.
+In some cases, people literally forget they ever had the issue.
+I see this with clients: it can be necessary to remind them what they used to feel insecure about, lest they think no progress has occurred (!)

 You may wonder, “But, if they’re ‘natural’, why are they so uncommon?”
 Answer: because there are incentives to be bad at them.
 Example.